-Although commercial landings are not applicable for developing annual population estimates because they are influenced by consumer demand, season structure, and environmental conditions, they do provide a useful measure of the relative annual run strength (Table 17 and 18).
+Although commercial landings are not applicable for developing annual population estimates because they are influenced by consumer demand, season structure, and environmental conditions, they do provide a useful measure of the relative annual run strength (Tables 16 and 17).
 The smelt fishery can be traced back to the late 1800's.
 Commercial landings from 1938-1992 were in the millions of pounds annually.
-In 1993, eulachon strayed into many Washington coastal streams and bays due to cold Columbia River water temperature, and only 500,000 pounds were landed in the Columbia River and tributaries.
-Landings in 1994 were only 43,000 pounds, and beginning in 1995, fishery restrictions were enacted.
+In 1993, eulachon strayed into many Washington coastal streams and bays due to cold Columbia River water temperature, and only 513,900 pounds were landed in the Columbia River and tributaries.
+Landings in 1994 were only 43,400 pounds, and beginning in 1995, fishery restrictions were enacted.
 In 2002 and 2003 commercial harvest increased, but decreased again in 2004 and 2005.

-Other populations of eulachon along the Pacific coast of Canada experienced a similar pattern of declines during this period.
+Other populations of eulachon along the Pacific coast of Canada experienced a similar pattern of declines.
 A precipitous drop occurred in the 2005 Canadian Department of Fisheries and Oceans' (CDFO) New Westminster test fishery for adult eulachon returning to the Fraser River.
 In 2006 the northern British Columbia (BC) stock (e.g. Skeena River), and central BC stock (e.g. Bella Coola River) groups collapsed, along with the southern stocks (Fraser River and Columbia River).

-During the winters of 2007-2009, Columbia River landings improved slightly while catch per unit effort (CPUE) dropped.
+During the winters of 2007-2009, Columbia River landings improved slightly while catch CPUE dropped.
 Both the landing numbers and CPUE dropped off significantly in 2010.
-Oregon and Washington waters have been closed to the harvest of eulachon since December 2010, so no landing or CPUE information is available (Tables 17 and 18); however, there was anecdotal evidence (general observations by the public backed by juvenile production estimates) of adult presence improving during 2011, 2012, and 2013.
+Oregon and Washington waters were closed to the harvest of eulachon during 2010 - 2013, so no landing or CPUE information is available (Tables 16 and 17); however, estimates of spawning stock biomass (SSB) indicate that adult presence improved during 2011, 2012, and 2013.
+Short commercial seasons were allowed during 2014 and 2015 for research purposes.
+The modest commercial landings and CPUE (Figure 1, Tables 16, 17, and 19) were not consistent with the angler success in the sport fishery or with the SSB estimates for 2014 and 2015.